Sharon-Philip/oss-audit-24-BAS-10119/README.md

 Displays system information like kernel version, user, uptime, and OS details.

 Script 2 – FOSS Package Inspector
-Checks if LibreOffice is installed and shows its version and details.
+Checks if Linux is installed and shows its version and details.

 Script 3 – Disk and Permission Auditor
 Analyzes system directories and shows size and permissions.